aboutroots/vuex-router-sync-demo/README.md

-an example project illustrating the use of vuex-router-sync
+An example project illustrating the use of vuex-router-sync

 ```